Rahix/tbot/doc/configuration.rst

             # Whether the lab host has virtualenv installed.
 If it doesn't,
             # it needs pytest (if you want to run the U-Boot python test suite)
             "use_venv": true,
-            # Where to fint board hooks for the U-Boot testsuite
+            # Where to find board hooks for the U-Boot testsuite
             "hooks": pathlib.PurePosixPath("/home/hws/hooks/P2020"),
             # An optional config file for the testsuite
             "config": pathlib.PurePosixPath("/home/hws/data/u_boot_boardenv_P2020RDB_PC_NAND.py"),